thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

     templateResolver.setCacheTTLMs(60000L);
     ```

-Also, a Template Engine can be set several template resolvers, in which case an
+Also, a Template Engine can be specified several template resolvers, in which case an
 order can be established between them for template resolution so that, if the
 first one is not able to resolve the template, the second one is asked, and so
 on: